cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 In this section we describe the OPRF and VOPRF protocols.
 Our OPRF construction is based on the VOPRF construction known as 2HashDH-NIZK given by {{JKK14}};
-essentially without providing zero-knowledge proofs that verify that the output is correct.
+essentially without providing zero-knowledge proofs that verify the output is correct.
 Our VOPRF construction (including the NIZK DLEQ proofs from
 {{dleq}}) is identical to the {{JKK14}} construction.
 With batched proofs ({{batch}}) our construction differs slightly in that we can perform multiple